Conditional loan approval: How it plays into homebuying process

 How long after conditional approval is final approval?

 In many cases, you can secure preapproval for a home mortgage in just a matter of days.
-On the other hand, conditional loan approval can take up to 2 weeks or longer to complete.
+On the other hand, conditional loan approval can take up to two weeks or longer to complete.
 Once you find a home you want to purchase, you can move forward with securing final loan approval.

 Our take